Jimmy Woo

 During the 1950s Woo is a chain smoker, as was common back then.
 He is rarely seen without a cigarette.

 His skin tone has been through many odd changes over the decades.
-It went from that weird pale yellow often used for Asian characters in 1940s comic books and anti-Japanese propaganda, to the same skin tone used for Caucasian characters.
+It ranged from that weird pale yellow often used for East Asian characters in 1940s comic books and anti-Japanese propaganda, to the same skin tone used for White characters.

 Personality

-Not really.
 The only thing distinguishing Jimmy Woo from the archetypal 1950s two-fisted, sharp-eyed G-Man is the colour of his skin.
-And that is simply *never* mentioned or even alluded to during the course of Yellow Claw.
+And that is never even alluded to in Yellow Claw.

-He’s thus a very serious, sharp, utterly dedicated and professional agent, always ready to serve and protect the United States of America.
+He’s thus a serious, sharp, utterly dedicated and professional agent.
+He’s always ready to serve and protect the United States of America.

 Quotes